Priyanka-Khasa/Ielts-pro-homepage/README.md

 - **Testimonials** in responsive grid.
 - **Footer** with clear contact and CTA.

-## 📸 Assets
+##  Assets

 Images are hotlinked from Unsplash for demo purposes.
 Replace with your own assets in `public/` and update the `src` in components for production use.

-## 🔗 Deployment
+##  Deployment

 - Push to a GitHub repo and connect to **Vercel**, **Netlify**, or GitHub Pages.
 - Example build command: `npm run build`, publish `dist/`.

 ---

-Made with ❤️ for the internship assignment.
+Made with heart for the internship assignment.